Tearsheet

 Marty Bonick, President & Chief Executive Officer

-Mr. Bonick has served as President and CEO of Ardent Health Services since 2020.
-He has nearly 25 years of healthcare leadership experience across for-profit, non-profit, public, and privately held companies.
-Prior to Ardent, he was CEO of PhyMed Healthcare Group, a national provider of anesthesia and pain management services, where he drove significant growth organically and through acquisitions.
-He also served as a Division President at Community Health Systems (CHS), overseeing a $4.5 billion portfolio of 36 hospitals, and was CEO of Jewish Hospital and Senior Vice President of Operations for Jewish Hospital & St. Mary's Healthcare.
-Mr. Bonick began his career at Hillcrest HealthCare System, which Ardent Health Services acquired in 2004 during his tenure.
-Ardent Health Services is one of the largest private health systems in the U.S. and was backed by Equity Group Investments and Ventas Inc. at the time of his appointment, indicating a pattern of managing companies with private equity involvement.
+Marty Bonick has been President and CEO of Ardent Health Services since August 2020.
+He brings nearly 25 years of healthcare leadership experience across for-profit, non-profit, public, and private companies.
+Prior to joining Ardent, he was CEO of PhyMed Healthcare Group, a national provider of anesthesia and pain management services, where he was instrumental in driving substantial growth organically and through acquisitions.
+He also held the role of Division President at Community Health Systems, where he led operations for 36 hospitals.
+Bonick began his career in healthcare at Hillcrest HealthCare System, which was acquired by Ardent during his time there.

 Alfred Lumsdaine, Chief Financial Officer

-Mr. Lumsdaine joined Ardent Health Services as CFO in 2021.
-With over 30 years of healthcare finance experience, he provides financial oversight and develops long-range financial plans.
-Before Ardent, he was Executive Vice President and CFO for Quorum Health from 2018 to 2021, where he oversaw financial operations for 22 acute care hospitals and led a major financial restructuring that significantly reduced company debt.
-Prior to Quorum Health, he was President of Population Health for Sharecare and spent five years as CFO for Tivity Health (formerly Healthways) before its acquisition by Sharecare, demonstrating experience with companies involved in acquisitions.
-He began his career at Ernst & Young, focusing on healthcare in the external audit practice.
-He is a Certified Public Accountant (CPA).
+Alfred Lumsdaine has served as Ardent's Chief Financial Officer since 2021, bringing more than 30 years of healthcare finance experience.
+Previously, he was Executive Vice President and CFO of Quorum Health Corporation from 2018 to 2021, where he oversaw financial operations for 22 acute care hospitals and led a significant financial restructuring.
+Before Quorum Health, he was President of Population Health for Sharecare and spent five years as CFO for Tivity Health (formerly Healthways) prior to its acquisition by Sharecare.
+He started his career at Ernst & Young in external audit, focusing on healthcare.

 FJ Campbell, MD, Chief Medical Officer

-Dr. Campbell has been with Ardent since 2017.
-Prior to joining Ardent, he served as the Vice President of Chief Medical Services at Community Health Systems (CHS) from 2014 to 2017.
-He also previously held the role of Chief Medical Officer for CareSpot Express Healthcare.
+Dr. FJ Campbell has been with Ardent since 2017.
+Prior to his time at Ardent, he served as the vice president of chief medical services at Community Health Systems (CHS) from 2014 to 2017.
+He also held the position of chief medical officer for CareSpot Express Healthcare.
+Dr. Campbell is a board-certified emergency medicine physician.

 Steve Petrovich, Chief Legal Officer